Mexico | The Maya

 Today we drive north to the coastal city of Campeche, which was founded by Spanish settlers in 1540.
 The city achieved UNESCO World Heritage status in 1991 thanks to its magnificent Baroque colonial centre.
 Prepare for magical cobblestone streets, model mansions, illuminating museums, and fortified ramparts – all complemented by the refreshing sea breezes of the Mexican Gulf.

-We begin our day with a visit to the remote Puuc site of Edzná, with a grand plaza and a complex system of dams and canals.
+We start with a visit to the remote Puuc site of Edzná, with a grand plaza and a complex system of dams and canals.
 It is thought that a settlement was first established here in around 600 BC, and continued to thrive until the colonial era.
 Abandoned, the city lay undiscovered until 1907.

 Our next stop is Sayil, a ruined Late Classic city believed to have been governed by a dynasty financed by agricultural successes.
 At the height of its power, some 10,000 inhabitants lived here.